-Monitoring of children's work and the quality of handwriting across the curriculum is the responsibility of the English subject leader and Writing Lead.
-Regular book looks and lesson observations ensure evidence of the quality of handwriting and progression.
-A piece of work chosen by the child written in their best handwriting will be passed to the next class teacher to be stuck at the front of the child's new English book to celebrate and show the standard of their presentation as a means to continue to progress and develop their style.
+Monitoring of children's work and the quality of handwriting across the curriculum is the responsibility of the Classteacher, Key Stage Leads and English Subject Lead.
+Regular book looks, learning walks and lesson observations ensure evidence of the quality of handwriting and progression across school.
+A piece of work chosen by the child written in their best handwriting will be passed to the next class teacher to be stuck at the front of the child's new English book to celebrate and showcase the standard of a child's handwriting and overall presentation as a means to continue to progress and develop their writing style.